-How can we justify that worshiping God one hour a week is enough to declare that we did our weekly obligation as a true Christian?
-Hearing a 30 minutes message, 15 minutes praise and worship songs, 10 minutes’ tithes and offering and 5 minutes opening and closing prayers, is that enough to pleased God?
+How can we justify that one hour a week worshiping God is enough to declare that we did our weekly obligation as true Christians?
+Hearing a 30 minutes message, 15 minutes of praise and worship songs, 10 minutes of tithes and offerings, and 5 minutes of opening and closing prayers, is that enough to please God?
 Is that enough for a weekly devotion?

-Sometimes it feels longer to drive going to and from the church than to be in the church.
-We spend more time watching movies than watching and hearing the voices of the Pastor, choirs and prayers combined.
-We can please God in many ways; through good works, obedience to His words, showing respect to others, and many more but forcing you to attend church is not one of them.
+Sometimes it feels longer to drive to and from the church than to be in it.
+We spend more time watching movies than watching and hearing the voices of the Pastor, choirs, and prayers combined.
+We can please God in many ways; through good works, obedience to His words, showing respect to others, and many more, but forcing you to attend church is not one of them.

-When you heard a Pastor says to “offer our bodies as living sacrifices” Does he mean about our attendance on Sundays?
+When you heard a pastor say to “offer our bodies as living sacrifices,” Does he mean about our Sunday attendance?
 Don’t we have enough in this troubled world; fear, anxiety, and stress?

 If worshiping is a sacrifice, it is a big lie!
-Our life is not a sacrifice when we worship God; It is a way of expressing our gratitude, thanksgiving, and just being with Him is a life worth living.
-We can do it alone, could we?
+Our life is not a sacrifice when we worship God; It is a way of expressing our gratitude and thanksgiving, and just being with Him is a life worth living.
+We could do it alone, could we?

-1 Corinthians 10:31 when he says, “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
-When we focus our life on the true and living God, we will never be wrong and our soul will never be lost.
-Religion would neither save us nor establish a good covenant with God.
+1 Corinthians 10:31 when says, “So, whether you eat or drink, or whatever you do, do all to the glory of God.”
+When we focus our life on the true and living God, we will never be wrong, and our souls will never be lost.
+Religion would neither save us nor establish a reasonable covenant with God.

 It’s our relationship as Father and sons and daughters.
 We must protect our hearts from deceitful and lying acts.
-We must avoid actors that are playing church as they will devour our soul if we cease guarding it.
+We must avoid actors playing church as they will devour our souls if we cease guarding it.
 We must never put our faith as a challenge that will lead to weakness and defeat but as a weapon to accomplish our mission with power and authority.

-We cannot have a house without a foundation.
+We cannot have a house without foundation.
 We cannot be a Father without a son.
-We cannot be a Christian without Christ and Christ will be the foundation of our body, our house.
-We are the church and the Holy Spirit of God dwells in it.
-A house is not a home when there is no one living there, so the institutional church is just a building in the absence of believers.
+We cannot be Christian without Christ, and Christ will be the foundation of our body and house.
+We are the church, and the Holy Spirit of God dwells in it.
+A house is not a home when no one is living there, so the institutional church is just a building in the absence of believers.

-When Jesus Christ told Peter that he will build his church, he did build it, in our heart and many still don’t get up to this time.
-When he said that the kingdom is at hand still many don’t and when he said that he is coming soon, more than enough to say; they didn’t get it.
+When Jesus Christ told Peter that he would build his church, he did build it in our hearts, and many still don’t get up to this time.
+When he said that the kingdom was at hand, many still didn’t, and when he said that he was coming soon, more than enough to say; they didn’t get it.

-Jesus said “Scripture cannot be broken” and I believe that each Christian is both a king and a priest; a king that gives provision to his kingdom, his own domain, and the priest that intercedes between humans and God.
+Jesus said, “Scripture cannot be broken,” I believe that each Christian is a king and a priest, a king that gives provision to his kingdom and his domain, and a priest that intercedes between humans and God.
 We need to be both because a king (kingdom) has authority, but a priest (church) has access.
 They both work for the glory of God.
 But, still, your free will to choose.

-The Bible is clear that whoever believes with the Son Jesus there is a reward which is eternal life as kings and priests ruling and teaching here on earth (Matthew 5:5; Revelation 5:10).
+The Bible is clear that whoever believes in the Son Jesus has a reward: eternal life as kings and priests rule and teach here on earth (Matthew 5:5; Revelation 5:10).

-The Bible said we are in the kingdom now (Colossians 1:13).
+The Bible says we are in the kingdom now (Colossians 1:13).

-It’s not good when they are uncomfortable with the term priest because it sounds more nonevengelicals and yet they claim to be the church and at the same time Christians are ignorant of the facts that they are kings!
+It’s not good when they are uncomfortable with the term priest because it sounds more non-evangelical, yet they claim to be the church, and at the same time, Christians are ignorant of the fact that they are kings!

-Some of those who claim to be good Christians will be rejected by Jesus if they have not carried out the will of God.
+Some of those who claim to be good Christians will be rejected by Jesus if they have not fulfilled God’s will.